social-link-analytics-group-bsc/impact-app/README.md

-Impact App is a work-in-progress tool developed by the [Social and Media Impact Evaluation group](https://www.bsc.es/discover-bsc/organisation/scientific-structure/social-and-media-impact-evaluation) of the [Barcelona Supercomputing Center](https://www.bsc.es) with the goal of assist organizations and scholars to understand the scientific and social impact of the research projects.
+Impact App is a work-in-progress tool developed by the [Social and Media Impact Evaluation group](https://www.bsc.es/discover-bsc/organisation/scientific-structure/social-and-media-impact-evaluation) of the [Barcelona Supercomputing Center](https://www.bsc.es) with the goal of assist organizations and scholars to measure the scientific and social impact of their research projects.

+The **scientific impact** is calculated by computing the normalized impact of the scientific production, which is the methodology employed by the Spanish government to understand the impact of publications authored by scholars working in Spanish research institutions.

+**Social Impact.** ...

 ![ImpactApp Front Page](/screenshots/front_page.png)

-## Scientific Impact

-Impact App applies a normalized

-## Social Impact

-...

 ## Data Sources

 Currently, the primary sources of data are [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) and [PubMedCentral (PMC)](https://www.ncbi.nlm.nih.gov/pmc/).